 But there are things you can check under the hood to find that annoying rattling noise as you accelerate the vehicle.
-In some cases the rattling noise might be caused by something mundane such as a loose heat shield in the exhaust manifold.
+In some cases the rattling noise might be caused by something mundane such as a loose heat shield in the exhaust manifold, or some other damage to the manifold.
 Just a few months ago I found and annoying clunk on my Dodge Ram that was caused from the plastic wheel well bouncing against the frame because it wasn’t fully secured!

 Sometimes rattling noises might require serious engine repair.

 How to Find Rattling Noises in the Car

 The first step you need to take is to isolate the cause of the rattling noise.
 Does it occur only when accelerating the vehicle?
 Or is the noise prevalent even during idling or cruising?
 Is the rattling noise coming from the front or rear?
 By determining the source of the rattling sound, it will be easier to diagnose the fault.